Today, Bill and I go over which RV trailer hitch & towing accessories you need, and other important things you need to know to tow a trailer.

 Curt 16245 Q24 5th Wheel Hitch

 These are different than most hitches because the attachment point is in the bed of the truck instead of the rear bumper.
-If installed properly, the weight of the trailer presses down between the cab of the pickup and rear axle (which is what allows the truck to carry more weight).
+If installed properly, the weight of the trailer presses down almost directly over the rear axle (which is what allows the truck to carry more weight).

 Like a fifth wheel hitch, a gooseneck hitch is mounted in the bed of the truck.
 However, a fifth wheel hitch sits above the bed of the trailer, while the gooseneck hitch uses a ball mount level with the bed.